 Strategic Workforce Planning: what are the challenges for organisations?

-Strategic Workforce Planning is still an activity that is not well mastered by Human Resources Departments, even though it represents a real necessity for organizations and a great opportunity for HR departments.
-It is a real necessity for organizations and a great opportunity for HR departments.
+Strategic Workforce Planning (SWP) is still a relatively new activity for Human Resources Departments, even though it represents a real necessity for organizations and a great opportunity for HR Directors.

 What is Strategic Workforce Planning?

 • Analysis of the workforce available within the organization to track changes through history and available data.
 It is a matter of characterizing the competencies of employees, departments and partners.
-This analysis allows the company to identify the skills it has at a given moment.
-The challenge for the Human Resources Department is to ensure accurate forward-looking management of available resources and to ensure that the right skills are available at the right time and in the right place to meet strategic challenges.
+This analysis enables the company toidentify the skills it has available at any given moment.
+The challenge for the Human Resources Department is to ensure accurate forward-looking management of available resources, and to ensure that the right skills are available, at the right time and in the right place, to meet strategic challenges.

 • Highlighting the gap between the current situation and the future ambition.
 This HR action allows the development of strategic plans defining the needs in skills and puts the HR function as a real strategic partner.
-This analysis also allows implement a plan to optimize HR development processes (training, mobility, recruitment, talent management, upskilling, reskilling, cross-skilling, etc.) to enable the organization to converge towards its future target.
-The HR function includes supporting employees in the evolution of business processes and talent management.
+This analysis also enables us to put in place a plan to optimize HR development processes (training, mobility, recruitment, talent management, upskilling, reskilling, cross skilling…) to enable the organization to converge towards its future target.
+The HR function includes supporting employees in theevolution of business processes and talent management.
 A comprehensible reading grid for all employees will be developed to optimize the evolution of career paths within the organization and facilitate communication.

 What are the differences between SWP and PPIM (formerly GPEC)?